yavuzkaraca/Arc-Task-Creator/README.md

 # ArcTaskCreator

-**ArcTaskCreator** is a Python-based framework for generating **ARC-like visual puzzles**.
+Python-based framework for generating **ARC-like visual tasks**.
-These puzzles are used as a dataset for research on **rule inference and rule application** processes in humans.
+These tasks are used as a dataset for research on **rule inference and rule application** processes in humans.

 ---